 Answering key questions

 You may tell younger children: “Cancer is a disease that happens when bad cells stop the good cells from doing their job.
 These bad cells can grow into a lump and can spread to other parts of the body.”

 For older children and teenagers, you may say: “Cancer is the name for more than 200 diseases in which abnormal cells grow and rapidly divide.
 These cells usually develop into a lump called a tumour or they may spread through the blood.
 Cancer may spread to other parts of the body.”

 Q: Are you going to die?

 Try to explore the question by asking, “Do you have something in particular you’re worried about?” or “What were you thinking about?”
-You can explain that treatments are improving constantly.
-If your child knows someone who has died, let them know that there are many different types of cancer and everyone responds differently.
+You can explain that the treatment you are receiving is the result of many years of research and that treatments are improving all the time.
+If your child knows someone who has died of cancer, let them know that there are many different types of cancer and everyone responds differently.

-A: “We don’t expect that to happen, but I will probably be sick for a while.
+“We don’t expect that to happen, but I will probably be sick for a while.
+I am doing everything I can to be well.
 Sometimes it makes me sad, and I wonder if you get sad too.”

 Q: Was it my fault?

 Some children may ask you directly if they caused the cancer, while others worry in silence, so it’s best to discuss the issue.